 Content on understanding a credit report provided by fincheck (not sponsored and no affiliation)

-Listen to me chat about this one on air
+Listen to me chat on radio about understanding a credit report.

 All things financial aren’t as simple as it is made out to be.
 Let’s take your credit history for example.
 What is it called?
 A credit report or a credit score?
 Aren’t they the same thing?
 Let’s take a helpful look at some simple explanations to the questions you have about credit reports and scores and we’ll help you with understanding a credit report.

 What is a Credit Score?